 Master this essential documentation concept

-Schema Markup is structured data code added to documentation web pages that helps search engines understand content context and display enhanced search results.
-It enables documentation to appear as rich snippets with additional information like ratings, FAQs, and breadcrumbs, improving visibility and click-through rates.
+Structured data code added to web pages that helps search engines understand content context and display rich snippets in search results

 Schema Markup is a semantic vocabulary of tags that documentation teams can add to their HTML pages to help search engines better understand and present their content.
 This structured data acts as a bridge between human-readable documentation and machine-readable information, enabling search engines to display enhanced results that attract more qualified traffic.